Loading...

 The process of applying for competitive research funding such as KAKENHI and securing budgets for various resources required for research implementation (personnel costs, equipment, data management).

-Step 2: DMP Preparation
+Step 2: DMP Creation

-A DMP clearly documents, in advance, plans for the generation, sharing, storage, and publication of research data.
+This step documents, in advance, plans for the generation, sharing, storage, and publication of research data.
 In recent years, submission of a DMP has become mandatory when applying for competitive research funding.

 Step 3: Confirmation of Institutional Infrastructure